Efabien/Currency_bot/README.md

-# Currency_bot
+# rss feed to API
-a bot that gives currency, ariarybased
+a way to turn few rss feed to API